 |SQL Server 7.0||Sphinx|

-Q89) Write a dynamic SQL program to display number of records from emp table?
+Q89) Write a dynamic SQL program to display a number of records from emp table?